Gravitational Wave Astronomy With TianQin: Sources around MBHs

 \subsection{Light IMRIs}

 \contributors{Verónica Vázquez-Aceves, Pau Amaro Seoane, Abbas Askar, Alvin Chua, Mirek Giersz, Arkadiusz Hypki, Miaoxin Liu, Alejandro Torres-Orjuela}

-Light intermediate mass-ratio inspirals (IMRIs), with mass ratios between $10$ to $10^4$, are binary systems formed by an intermediate-mass black hole and a stellar-mass black hole.
+Light IMRIs, with mass ratios between $10$ to $10^4$, are binary systems formed by an IMBH and a stellar-mass BH.
 The orbit of these systems evolves only due to the energy loss by gravitational radiation, making them excellent GW sources for future space-borne GW detectors.
-In 2020, the LIGO and Virgo Collaboration announced the detection of a black hole merger which resulted in a $142\,{\rm M_\odot}$ BH~\cite{abbott_et_al_2020} confirming the existence of IMBHs on the light mass-end.
+In 2020, the LIGO and Virgo Collaboration announced the detection of a BH merger which resulted in a $142\,{\rm M_\odot}$ BH~\cite{abbott_et_al_2020} confirming the existence of IMBHs on the light mass-end.
 However, the detection of IMRIs will give irrefutable evidence of the existence of IMBHs with a wide range of masses, improving our understanding of the growth processes of BHs, the characteristics, and dynamics of the embedding system, details about space-time, and BH physics, among others.